 Shouting "Mazel tov!" is one of the most well-known Jewish wedding rituals.
 Once the ceremony is over and the glass is broken, you will hear guests cheer "Mazel tov!"
 Mazel tov has a similar meaning "good luck" or "congratulations."
 The direct translation is actually closer to wishing the best for the future, a great destiny, or a pronouncement that the person or people have just experienced great fortune.
 There's no better time to say "mazel tov" than at a wedding!

-Following the ceremony, tradition dictates that couples spend approximately 18 minutes in yichud (or seclusion).
+Following the ceremony, tradition dictates that couples spend at least eight minutes in yichud (or seclusion).
 This wedding custom allows the newly married couple to reflect privately on their new relationship and allows them precious time alone to bond and rejoice.

 It's also customary for the bride and groom to share their first meal together as husband and wife during the yichud.
 Customary meals differ from community to community and can range from the "golden soup" of the Ashkenazim (said to indicate prosperity and build strength) to chocolate-chip cookies from grandma.
 Jewish or not, it's a great idea for any couple to enjoy their first few moments as husband and wife alone together—what a romantic way to wind down before the festivities!